chacalnoir/KalmanFiltering/README.md

 #KalmanFiltering
+Kalman Filtering implementations designed for running on MCUs.
+Currently tested on an ESP32.
+Should work on most architectures using the Arduino Toolchain.

 Includes two Kalman Filters:
 1) A templated Extended Kalman Filter (EKF) that enables easy extensions for use with nonlinear functions.